 Strollers and Bags

 Strollers are welcome at the Hammer.
 You may also bring a diaper bag and front baby carrier into the museum.
 For safety reasons, backpacks are not permitted.
 Please note, the Hammer's coat and bag check is currently closed while the museum lobby is under construction.
 Please leave large purses, bags and backpacks at home or in your car.

 Diaper Changing Stations

-The restrooms on the courtyard, in the Billy Wilder Theater, and the family restroom on level three are equipped with diaper changing stations.
+The restrooms on the courtyard level and the family restroom on level three are equipped with diaper changing stations.
 Please note that bathrooms currently have occupancy limits, for visitor safety.

 Take a Break!

-When available, enjoy table tennis with the family at the Sound Piece for the Hammer Museum by Machine Project.
-Younger children may enjoy playing with building blocks, created by architecture firm Marmol Radziner.
-Feel free to sit and rest in our courtyard or on various benches located around the gallery level.
+Feel free to sit and rest in our open courtyard or on various benches located around the gallery level.

-Visitors can be dropped off and picked up at the entrance on Lindbrook Avenue, located on the north side of the Museum between Westwood Boulevard and Glendon Avenue.
-Note that this entrance includes 7 steps between street level and the courtyard level of the museum.
+Visitors can be dropped off and picked up at the entrance on Lindbrook Avenue.
+Located on the north side of the Museum between Westwood Boulevard and Glendon Avenue, this entrance has an accessible ramp up to the courtyard level.